cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 - **Mr. Washington Otieno**, WMO Regional Office for Africa
 - **Mr. Habtemariam Tilahun**, Ethiopia Minister of Water and Energy (MOWE)
 - **Dr. Fetene Teshome**, Ethiopian Meteorological Institute (EMI)

+You can read the key takeaways of this workshop and next steps [here]